wbaopaul/scATAC-pro/README.md

 scATAC-pro
 =================

-A comprehensive pipeline for single cell ATAC-seq data processing and analysis
+A comprehensive workbench for single cell ATAC-seq data processing, analysis and visualization

    * [scATAC-pro](#scatac-pro)